SAP/ui5-webcomponents/README.md

 ```

 ### Production Build
-To build the UI5 Web Components project just run the following commands:
+To build the UI5 Web Components project, run the following commands:

 ```sh
 yarn # to install all dependecies